syqu22/discord-bot-wow-helper/README.md

 - `jest` for testing
 - `eslint` for linting

-## Commands
+## Command

-- `/logs` - for viewing logs information
+- `/logs` - to view logs information
-- `/character`- for viewing character information
+- `/character`- to view character information
 - `/affixes` - to see affixes
 - `/token` - to see current WoW token prices
 - `/help` - to get help about other commands
+- `/about` to get more info about author
+- `/vote` - to vote for the bot to help it grow

 ## Screenshots